 - Read this Show Book!
-Read the general rules and especially the criteria for your projects. - You should be enrolled in the project and correct level.
-The enrollment deadline for all projects is April 15, 2024. - You can only bring what you are enrolled in to the Woodford County 4-H Show. - Show entries must be completed through FairEntry.com by June 15, 2024.
-No late entries are accepted. - If you are exhibiting a horse, the lease or ownership paper along with two pictures (both sides) of the horse need to be in the office by June 1, 2024. - All 4-H members exhibiting horses, poultry, dogs, cats, and small pets projects (live animal or poster) at the Woodford County 4-H Show are required to complete a Quality Assurance and Ethics training at:

-http://web.extension.illinois.edu/qaec/.
-Training must be complete by June 15, 2024.
+Read the general rules and especially the criteria for your projects. - · You should be enrolled in the project and correct level.
+The enrollment deadline for all projects is April 15, 2025. - You can only bring what you are enrolled in to the Woodford County 4-H Show. - · Show entries must be completed through FairEntry.com by June 15, 2025.
+No late entries are accepted. - For youth and families: Conference judging is not about preparing a presentation.
+Judging is meant to be a conversation between the judge and 4-H member (or group) about the project and the learning experience.
+You may bring notes if you wish.
+Tips on creating an engaging display board are available at go.illinois.edu/4HDisplayTips. - · All 4-H members exhibiting horses, poultry, dogs, cats, and small pets projects (live animal or poster) at the Woodford County 4-H Show are required to complete a Quality Assurance and Ethics training is in ZSuites under the clove academy.
+Training must be complete by July 1, 2025.
 This is a one-time training.
-Horse exhibitors at State Fair must have the training completed by June 15, 2024.
 The training only needs to be taken ONCE in the 4-H member's career.
-If you do not have internet capability, the training may be taken online at the Extension office.

-• All 4-H members exhibiting beef, dairy, goats, sheep, and swine at the Woodford County 4-H Show are required to complete a Youth for the Quality Care of Animals training at: Youth can attend either a face-to-face class or certify online via yqcaprogram.org/.
+If you do not have internet capability, the training may be taken online at the Extension office. - · All 4-H members exhibiting beef, dairy, goats, sheep, and swine at the Woodford County 4-H Show are required to complete a Youth for the Quality Care of Animals training at Youth can attend either a face-to-face class or certify online via yqcaprogram.org/.
 This is a yearly training.
-Training must be completed by: June 26, 2024.
+Training must be completed by July 1, 2025.